swcarpentry/python-novice-inflammation/episodes/03-lists.md

 ~~~
 {: .output}

-And equally, you can omit the ending index in the range to take a slice to the very end of the sequence:
+And similarly, you can omit the ending index in the range to take a slice to the very end of the sequence:

 ~~~
 months = ["jan", "feb", "mar", "apr", "may", "jun", "jul", "aug", "sep", "oct", "nov", "dec"]